Judiciary of Poland

 Court judges are appointed by the president of Poland upon nomination by the National Council of the Judiciary (Krajowa Rada Sądownictwa), an auxiliary body established for this purpose by the Constitution, and serve until they reach the mandatory retirement age of 65 or 70.
 (Note: The retirement age depends on several factors, such as the court of service, fitness to adjudicate, and the agreement of the KRS; and some judges might retire earlier.
 See also Minimal requirements and Rights and duties sections for details.)
 They are assisted or supplemented by various other judicial officials in the court, including court assessors, law clerks (asystent), registrars (referendarz) and lay judges (ławnik).
 Professionals such as bailiffs (komornik sądowy) and probation officers (kurator sądowy) act on the court's behalf to enforce judges' orders.
 In contrast to the court judges, the ones sitting in tribunals (with the exception of those sitting there ex officio) are elected by the Sejm with a simple majority of its deputies.

 Several issues plague the Polish judiciary.
-The courts are widely seen to be too slow, and the trust in the court system is low among the general population.
+The courts are widely seen as too slow, and trust in the court system is low among the general population.
 Changes to the judiciary carried out from 2015 by the ruling United Right coalition, ostensibly aimed at remedying these handicaps, caused much controversy and provoked an ongoing constitutional crisis.
-The conservative government is generally accused, in Poland as well as internationally, of trying to take over the courts, which created a deep conflict between judges appointed before the Law and Justice-led coalition made changes to the judiciary and their supporters and those appointed by the new rules.
-The Constitutional Tribunal, widely seen as captured by the Law and Justice party, has issued decisions aiming to thwart the application of the unfavourable rulings of the ECJ and the European Court of Human Rights by asserting they were issued outside the courts' competences and without regard to the Polish Constitution.
+The Law and Justice-led coalition was widely seen as trying to subjugate the courts to political control, which created a deep conflict between judges appointed before the conservative coalition made changes to the judiciary ("old judges") and their supporters and those appointed by the new rules ("neo-judges", neosędziowie).
+The Constitutional Tribunal, widely seen as captured by the Law and Justice party, issued decisions aiming to thwart the application of the unfavourable rulings of the ECJ and the European Court of Human Rights by asserting they were issued outside the courts' competences and without regard to the Polish Constitution.
+These international courts found that several key parts of the Polish judiciary do not guarantee impartiality or are improperly constituted.